By Kevin RR Williams

 What is The Cure for Scalp Psoriasis?

-What if you already have (or could purchase for under $20) a remedy in your kitchen cabinet?
-Perhaps you prefer natural approaches, are waiting for a prescription refill in the mail or need something more than a watered down shampoo when your prescription is running low.
-You likely wish to decrease the incidence of flare ups.
-There are some options.
+What if you already have—or could purchase for under $20—a non-prescription remedy in your kitchen cabinet?
+Perhaps you prefer natural approaches or are awaiting a prescription refill in the mail.
+Do you require something more than a watered down shampoo when your prescription is running low?
+There are some options that may temporarily decrease scalp psoriasis flareups.

 Natural Remedies for Itchy Scalp